qlik-oss/core-website/docs/tutorials/data-loading.md

     npm install
     ```
 1. Copy the [`airports.csv`](https://github.com/qlik-ea/outhaul/blob/master/data/airports.csv) file,
-    which is located in the `/data` folder of the `outhaul` repository, and paste it into your Dropbox.
+    which is located in the `/data` folder of the `File-Connectivity-Service` repository, and paste it into your Dropbox.
 1. Create an OAuth2.0 application by following the
     [OAuth guide instructions](https://www.dropbox.com/developers/reference/oauth-guide).